Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hardcore-gluon qudit model with Background charges

 \subsection{Dressed-site basis with background charges}

 Regardless of the gauge-field and the background-charge truncations, we can always observe that $\hat{L}^{\nu}$ and $\hat{R}^{\nu}$ from \cref{eq_LR_rishon_rotations} act nontrivially only on the $\mL$ and $\mR$ index, respectively.
-We can then factorize each gauge link in a pair of new rishon degrees of freedom, living at its edges \cite{Silvi_2014}.
-We label the basis states of each rishon mode as
+We can then factorize each gauge link into a pair of new rishon degrees of freedom that live at its edges \cite{Silvi2014LatticeGaugeTensor}.
+The basis states of each rishon mode are labeled as

 and .
-Combining each matter site with its two adjacent (left and right) gauge-rishons and the attached background charge, we forge a composite dressed-site with a 13-dimensional local dressed-site Hilbert space
+Combining each matter site with its two adjacent (left and right) gauge-rishons and the attached background charge, we forge a composite dressed-site with a 13-dimensional single dressed-site Hilbert space